quimnuss/EcoDuet/README.md

 - [ ] Rethink interactions to be more consistent on less actions
 - [x] Remove old densities code
+- [ ] Use EcoNone for rate instead of R?

 - [x] Lobby and character select

 - [ ] Low End PC version

+### Fase 6 : Step up

+- [ ] Variations of Elders.

+We can have GLV paramaters mutations that use the same relation in the counterpart.
+E.g. Fox1 Fox2 but only Pig1 which is affected by Fox1+Fox2

 ### Quality Assurance